As has been the case since Apple ditched the 17in MacBook Pro back in 2012, there have been two sizes of MacBook Pro. The 13in and the 15in model.

 We were hoping to see Apple launch a 4K 16in MacBook Pro in 2019 - one has been rumoured.
 Some of Apple's rivals offer 3,840 x 2,160 pixels.
 However we were disappointed.
 Read more here: 16in MacBook Pro.

-Back in 2018 the 13in and 15in models got True Tone - which made them better at adjusting to the ambient light than the older non-Touch Bar 13in.
-This feature is unchanged in the 2019 models.
+Back in 2018 the 13in and 15in models gained True Tone - which made them better at adjusting to the ambient light.
+At the time the older non-Touch Bar 13in lacked this feature, but since the July 2019 update to the entry-level model the whole range now has the feature.

 For now, though, the Retina display quality isn’t really a reason to choose one MacBook Pro model over the other.
 The difference in display size may well be though.